AbirChoudhury-26/E-Commerce/README.md

 **Looking forward for your Feedback.
 Trying to Improve it**

 * New Pages have veen added like Order Screen ,Placeorder etc.
+## Soon I will update the Payment Page also.